PSY - Psychology

 PSY 990.
 Seminar in Current Developments (1-3).

 Intensive study of current issues, techniques, research and application.
-Repeatable for different topics for a maximum of 6 hours.
+Repeatable for credit up to 6 hours with a change of content.
 Prerequisite: instructor's consent.

 PSY 992.
 Advanced Linear Models (3).